krystalcode/dockerfiles/README.md

 # dockerfiles
-Dockerfiles written in shipwright style for easy docker image builds
+*WARNING - This is a collection of Docker images that are for development use only - DON NOT USE IN PRODUCTION*

-Most of these images are not well tested yet, so please use with care!
+Most of these images are currently deprecated in favour of https://github.com/krystalcode/docker-dev.
+This repository will be discontinued soon!!!